Floorball Nation is your one stop shop for all Floorball equipment and supplies.

 You will find that some people have changed the blade that came with their stick.
 While a blade from the same manufacturer will normally fit any one of their shafts, the same is not true if mixing blades and shafts from different manufacturers.
 Also, by changing the blade to a different type than what the stick was certified with you may be breaking the International rules.
 Depending on where you play this may mean you cannot use the stick in any competitions.

-If you’re looking for commercial construction services melbourne, Contact us for free quote
+If you’re looking for Melbourne apartment builders, Contact us for free quote